Good HCC Practices

 Instead, group the short tasks into jobs that will run longer.

-- The maximum running time on our clusters is 7 days.
+- The maximum running time on our cluster is 7 days.
 If your job needs more time than that, please consider

 improving the code, splitting the job into smaller tasks, or using checkpointing tools such as DMTCP.